11sanika/Landing-page/README.md

 🛠️ Technologies Used
 HTML – Structure of the webpage
-CSS – Styling and responsiveness
+CSS – Styling and responsiveness.
-JavaScript – Interactive elements and animations